sylhare/sylhare.github.io/_posts/2022/2022-09-21-Jest-testing.md

 ### Mock with export and export default

-An export and an export default gets compiled and imported a bit differently, so when mocking a file you might be surprised by the behaviour of your mock.
+Export and an export default get compiled and imported a bit differently, so when mocking a file, you might be surprised by the behaviour of your mock.

 Let's say you had: